 This film is named well: it cannot be extricated from its original more easily than an Italian boy from his mama.
 The key difference between The Godfather Part II and its predecessor is not in the tenacity of its direction, acting, or composition.
 In both cases, all of these evoke both the dim recesses of these men of brutality and the respect that they are paid.
 The difference is in what this respect means.
 Vito Corleone in The Godfather wielded old-world values against an onslaught of modern debauchery and evil appetites, healing families with violence and refusing to damage them with drugs.
 We believe in the Godfather, and trust his wisdom, and even lurch in our hearts when he takes a quaint death among his piante di pomodoro playing with his grandson.
 The respect we have for Michael Corleone in Part II is of a different kind.
 We respect his byzantine persona, at gun-point, perhaps for fear of our personal safety.
 The film is essentially about how Michael has failed to be his father, to garner real respect, and even to be truly Italian.
 The failure makes for a well-made sequel but was it necessary?
 It distorts the whole picture, as though Vito Corleone died for nothing.

 The construction of Part II is famous but is it ever examined?
-Out of its 200 minutes, I would estimate that about 60 are devoted to young Vito Corleone (Robert De Niro), immigrating to New York and rising to his wealth and success, while the remainder focuses on his son Michael (Al Pacino) letting that success ruin his soul in the present day.
+Out of its 200 minutes, somewhere around a third are devoted to young Vito Corleone (Robert De Niro), immigrating to New York and rising to his wealth and success, while the remainder focuses on his son Michael (Al Pacino) letting that success ruin his soul in the present day.
 One problem with the prequel segments is that they cut in unannounced and leave the present as a kind of dangling conversation to be reserved until some business is taken care of.
+The pacing is so often interrupted that the film seems to linger, like it includes its own production notes.
 They may increase our understanding of Vito Corleone’s life, but they do not increase the tension of Michael’s.
-Unlike The Godfather, in Part II I was consistently not sure what was going on, to whom, or why.
+Unlike in The Godfather, in Part II I was consistently not sure what was going on or how to feel about it.

-But if this misinformation is intentional, then the comparative simplicity of the flashbacks is distracting because it lifts us from the veil of confusion into the Godfather’s nostalgic youth.
-By comparison, these events are simple to the point of meaninglessness.
-As De Niro is sitting with his young wife in their smutty apartment, smiling at each other, I’m still thinking, “Wait, so Michael said what, to whom, why?”
-We are never let in on what he’s thinking, or even what has happened.
+But if this misinformation is intentional, then the comparative simplicity of the flashbacks is distracting.
+They brim with nostalgia for how simple murder used to be, but they do not deepen the dilemma facing Michael as he struggles to live up to his father.
 Watching Part II is like getting box seats at a Wagnerian tragedy and forgetting your opera glasses.
 Someone next to you has to remind you that so-and-so is someone you’re supposed to recognize.

-Showing the formation of the family in the flashbacks accentuates the tragedy of their moral implosion.
-But showing Vito Corleone’s rise to power does not.
-His murder of an old mafia gang-lord, in a convenient scenario where the man has no bodyguards and no one hears the shots, does not help us understand what’s happening with Michael.
+Showing the formation of the family in the flashbacks accentuates the tragedy of their moral implosion (the most effective of all of them is the final scene around the dinner table, showing the children interacting shortly before Michael joins the military prior to the first film).
+But showing Vito Corleone’s rise to power only accentuates his own guts, and De Niro's smile.
+His murder of an old mafia gang-lord, in a convenient scenario where the man has no bodyguards and no one hears the shots, breaks an illusion we'd held about Vito Corleone: that he gets other people to do that sort of thing for him.
 Characters we know like Vinnie and Clemenza are shown in the past, but they are not characterized at all to buttress the experience of watching The Godfather – they’re basically Easter eggs played for a wink.
 In fact, despite a hoarse, understated performance of considerable tact by De Niro, the flashbacks aren’t really essential viewing.
 I imagine them as their own movie, and they just don’t amount to much.

 But now I have a question.
 Is Part II too long, or too short?
 Whereas the appeal of Pacino’s performance is that he is able to bristle with intense dilemma (we can practically see his energy draining from around his sleep-deprived eyes), De Niro is never given the chance to make tough decisions.
-He is shown to wield Sicilian machismo like a trump card in a world where other men can’t get an erection, talking down to powerful men and watching as they yield out of respect to his moxie.
-But remember that this is what will destroy Michael: this pride and lust for power.
+Perhaps we needed more depth in the flashbacks to make their existence worthwhile.
+Vito is shown to wield Sicilian machismo like a trump card in a world where other men can’t get an erection, talking down to powerful men and watching as they yield out of respect to his moxie.
+Yet this is never shown to be a problem for him, even as he takes revenge against the man who murdered his father, something we assume he learns to rise above through character growth that we never see.
+Remember that this is what will destroy Michael: this pride and lust for power.
 It will ruin his life and his family and his spirit.
 He will become a hushed, suspicious beast, who no longer trusts even those most devoted to the family (he dismisses Tom Hagen at one point, as though his adopted blood excludes him from the discussion).
-At the same time that Michael’s wife Kay (Diane Keaton) rails on him for succumbing to his Italian-ness, we are shown Vito making extravagant passes into greatness just by being blunt and brutal and uncircumcised.
+At the same time that Michael’s wife Kay (Diane Keaton) rails on him for succumbing to his Italianness, we are shown Vito making extravagant passes into greatness just by being blunt and brutal and uncircumcised.
 In the end, it seems like Michael’s only real sin was that he wasn’t born his father.

 This means that it’s hard to make sense of the comparison between the two ways of life in Part II.
 Even as Kay becomes estranged by his passive machismo, should Michael have been more Italian, or less?
 Is it the world’s loss for no longer bowing to gang-lords who have good hearts?
 The flashbacks depict so little logistically in the construction of a mafia empire that they seem as enamored with the Godfather as we are, like this is what Michael imagines his father’s past to be and on which he now reminisces, as though looking for guidance that doesn’t exist.

 Coppola has an incredible skill for atmosphere and this makes it very easy to love Part II on equal terms with its father, and resolve not to look for morals where it may be problematic to find any at all.
 But there is nothing in Part II that could be talked about at the length of the wedding scene from the first film, that miniature of the Godfather’s entire conflicted existence, which told us more of his dilemma than an hour out of his adolescence ever could.
-There is no reason for his parents to die horribly, or for him to slit the stomach of the man who did it decades later (this creates hypocrisy later, because isn’t that just exactly what Sonny would do, and what everyone was berating him for doing, and what the Godfather is supposed to rise above?).
+There is no reason for Vito to take revenge on his parents' murderer like his son Sonny, unless the point of Part II is that the Godfather is just like his sons.
+But the point seems to be that he was so much better, though we're never sure exactly how except in the passive acceptance of his greatness, which emanates from De Niro's smile as much as from anything.
 At the heart of Vito Corleone’s character was the ability to do any business so that his family didn’t have to do any at all.
 And if he got even one second with his daughter at her wedding, he could even be happy about it.